-What is the quality of the proposed research, science, or technology, or related activities?
+What is the quality of the proposed research, science, technology, or related activities?

 You may wish to consider particularly:

 - The novelty and originality of the proposal- the idea itself does not have to be novel, but the sum of the concept and the application must be distinctive.
 We are looking for 'fresh thinking' rather than an obvious extension of existing research.
 If you are aware of similar work, please provide a reference.
 Similar work will not necessarily disqualify a proposal.
-Please bear in mind that the proposals seek to produce a prototype, i.e. advancing the technology, not specifically the science. - The scientific credibility of the idea and its logic- is the scientific basis for the concept established well in the proposal? - The quality of the science, description of critical steps (including go/no-go steps), and methodology- is the proposed research fit for purpose for the proposed outcome and impact sought? - The degree of scientific rigour, e.g., the accuracy of the approach and hypothesis.
-Please provide advice on how either might be improved. - The scientific risks and uncertainties identified in the proposal- any omissions and how they are managed.
+Please bear in mind that the proposals seek to produce a prototype, i.e. advancing the technology, not specifically the science. - The scientific credibility of the idea and its logic- is the scientific basis for the concept established well in the proposal? - The quality of the science, description of critical steps (including go/no-go steps), and methodology- is the proposed research fit for the purpose of the proposed outcome and impact sought? - The degree of scientific rigour, e.g., the accuracy of the approach and hypothesis.
+Please advise how either might be improved. - The scientific risks and uncertainties identified in the proposal include any omissions and how they are managed.
 Are the timescales realistic?
-Is the size of risk, and plans to mitigate that risk, consistent with the stage of research? - Team composition- is the analysis of necessary skills and competencies complete and satisfactory?
+Is the size of the risk and plans to mitigate that risk consistent with the stage of research? - Team composition is the analysis of necessary skills and competencies complete and satisfactory?
 Does the team represent a collaborative effort between DIN member universities?
 Do the team members possess the necessary expertise consistent with the needs of the project?
-Does the team have the required level of skills and track record to deal with the project?
+Does the team have the required skills and track record to deal with the project?
 Is the analysis of the required skills and team composition compelling and complete?
+Are senior researchers participating in a capacity (FTE) that allows them to adequately mentor junior researchers?